kprobst-fhooe/MID-special-topics/README.md

 - **Brumitt, Meyers, Krumm, Kern, Shafer, 2000.
 EasyLiving: Technologies for Intelligent Environments.
 In Proceedings of the 2nd International Symposium on Handheld and Ubiquitous Computing (HUC ‘00), pp. 12–29, DOI: [10.1007/3-540-39959-3_2](https://doi.org/10.1007/3-540-39959-3_2)**

 - Ju, Lee, Klemmer, 2008.
 Range: Exploring Implicit Interaction Through Electronic Whiteboard Design.
-In Proceedings of the 2008 ACM Conference on Computer Supported Cooperative Work (CSCW ‘08), pp. 17–26, doi.org/10.1145/1460563.1460569
+In Proceedings of the 2008 ACM Conference on Computer Supported Cooperative Work (CSCW ‘08), pp. 17–26, DOI: [10.1145/1460563.1460569](https://doi.org/10.1145/1460563.1460569)

 - Chen, Boring, Carpendale, Tang, Greenberg, 2012.
 SPALENDAR: Visualizing a Group’s Calendar Events over a Geographic Space on a Public Display.
-In Proceedings of the 11th International Working Conference on Advanced Visual Interfaces (AVI ’12), dx.doi.org/10.11575/PRISM/30760
+In Proceedings of the 11th International Working Conference on Advanced Visual Interfaces (AVI ’12), DOI: [10.11575/PRISM/30760](https://dx.doi.org/10.11575/PRISM/30760)

 - Wang, Boring, Greenberg, 2012.
 Proxemic Peddler: A Public Advertising Display That Captures and Preserves the Attention of a Passerby.
-In Proceedings of the 2012 International Symposium on Pervasive Displays (PerDis ‘12), Article 3, doi.org/10.1145/2307798.2307801
+In Proceedings of the 2012 International Symposium on Pervasive Displays (PerDis ‘12), Article 3, DOI [10.1145/2307798.2307801](https://doi.org/10.1145/2307798.2307801)

 - Aseniero, Tang, Carpendale, Greenberg, 2013.
 Showing Real-time Recommendations to Explore the Stages of Reflection and Action.
 Technical Report #2013-1040-07, Department of Computer Science, University of Calgary

 - **Rädle, Jetter, Marquardt, Reiterer, Rogers, 2014.
 HuddleLamp: Spatially-Aware Mobile Displays for Ad-hoc Around-the-Table Collaboration.
-In Proceedings of the 9th ACM International Conference on Interactive Tabletops and Surfaces (ITS '14), pp. 45-54, https://doi.org/10.1145/2669485.2669500**
+In Proceedings of the 9th ACM International Conference on Interactive Tabletops and Surfaces (ITS '14), pp. 45-54, DOI: [10.1145/2669485.2669500](https://doi.org/10.1145/2669485.2669500)**

 - Streitz, Prante, Röcker, Van Alphen, Magerkurth, Stenzel, Plewe, 2013.
 Ambient Displays and Mobile Devices for the Creation of Social Architectural Spaces.
-In Public and Situated Displays - Social and Interactional Aspects of Shared Display Technologies, pp. 387-409, https://doi.org/10.1007/978-94-017-2813-3_16
+In Public and Situated Displays - Social and Interactional Aspects of Shared Display Technologies, pp. 387-409, DOI: [10.1007/978-94-017-2813-3_16](https://doi.org/10.1007/978-94-017-2813-3_16)

 - Mueller, Stellmach, Greenberg, Dippon, Boll, Garner, Khot, Naseem, Altimira, 2014.
 Proxemics Play: understanding proxemics for Designing Digital Play Experiences.
 In Proceedings of the 2014 Conference on Designing Interactive Systems (DIS ‘14), pp. 533–542, doi.org/10.1145/2598510.2598532